nextauthjs/docs/docs/configuration/providers/oauth.md

 ### Override default options

-For built-in providers, in most cases you will only need to specify the `clienId` and `clientSecret`.
+For built-in providers, in most cases you will only need to specify the `clientId` and `clientSecret`.
 If you need to override any of the defaults, add your own [options](#options).

 For example, the `profile` callback will return `id`, `name`, `email` and `picture` by default, but you might need more information from the provider.
 After setting the correct scopes, you can then do something like this: